anaclumos/extracranial/Research/pages/Letter to the Heptabase Team on 2022-10-11.md

 - Free-to-use Service
 - Extension APIs

 P.S.
 I love your work and blog and have always enjoyed reading your English/Taiwanese articles.
 I never knew Taiwanese → English translation evolved so well!
-Anyways, if you need any Korean 🇰🇷 translation support or anything I can help with, I'm more than happy to!
+Anyways, if you need any [[한국어|Korean]] 🇰🇷 translation support or anything I can help with, I'm more than happy to!
 I know a community of 900+ individuals interested in [[Heptabase]] & Visual Thinking.

 感謝您, and I look forward to your response! 🇹🇼🇰🇷🇺🇸